-Students interested in taking 42AP Chemistry are encouraged to register for this course in their Grade 11 year.
+Students interested in taking 42AP Chemistry are encouraged to register for Chemistry Advanced 30S and 40S in their Grade 11 year.

 C40S CHEMISTRY 40S

 The emphasis in Chemistry 40S is on a theoretical and quantitative treatment of topics such as electronic structure, kinetics, equilibrium, electro chemistry, and oxidation-reduction.
 Grade 12 Chemistry is a prerequisite for many of the science related courses at university and at Red River College.